ANRGUSC/WirelessRangeEstimation/README.md

 at 1m), and the standard deviation of the RSS measurements.
 All these numbers can be estimated based on empirical measurements and/or could be potentially looked up from references.

-Something to keep in mind is that there is typically a good amount of variation depending on how much scattering and absorption there is in the environment and also there will some device-specific variations.
-The uncertainty corresponding to these variations can be captured in the standard deviation parameter.

 Example usage: `d_est, d_min, d_max = estimate_distance(-70)`

 **estimate_distance_matrix.py**: This python file contains a function `estimate_distance_matrix()` which takes an RSS matrix